boneseva/NLP_project_2021/README-Windows.md

 ```bash
 python3 evaluate.py <model> <dataset>
 ```
-The model can be one of pretrained, general, domain, while the dataset can be asistent, general or ted.
+The model can be one of pretrained, general, domain, while the dataset can be asistent, general or domain.
 You can also omit the dataset, in which case the script will evaluate the model on all the datasets.